-The program faculty of the I/O and Business Psychology Department is comprised of business and psychology professionals.
+The program faculty of the I/O and Business Psychology Department at our Washington, D.C campus is comprised of business and psychology professionals.
 By design, our faculty members cross disciplines and are diverse in education and experience, representing the areas essential to our conceptualization of business psychology.
 Distinguished faculty members have diverse backgrounds and degrees in I/O psychology, business, clinical psychology, and organizational development.
 Blending their multidisciplinary perspectives and approaches provides for more integrated learning across fields.

 Students in the I/O Psychology master's program choose from two specialized tracks:

 - Internship Track: Combines intensive coursework that balances theory and practice with two supervised internships, providing students with real-world experience to develop relevant and transferable skills.
 Students may choose one of the business psychology department's approved internship sites, find an internship site on their own, or get approval to fulfill this requirement at their current work place.
 Students benefit from exceptional theoretical classroom training coupled with a broad range of real-world learning opportunities, including two supervised internships.